Oh hell: Common rules

 There are common rules that apply to all four variants and will not be repeated.
 There are three to seven players.
-A standard pack is used and cards rank in their natural order, Aces high.
-Deal, auction and play are clockwise, always beginning with eldest hand, the player to the left of the dealer.
+A standard pack is used and cards rank in their normal order, Aces high.
+Deal, bidding and play are clockwise, always beginning with eldest hand, the player to the left of the dealer.
 The aim is to score the most points by correctly bidding the number of tricks you will take.
-To that end, there is an auction that takes place after the cards are dealt; eldest hand begins by announcing the number of tricks he thinks he can take, e.g. "None" or "Five" and the other players follow in turn.
-During play, eldest leads to the first trick and players must follow suit if able; otherwise may trump or discard as they wish.
-The highest trump wins the trick or, if no trumps are played, the highest card of the led suit.
+To that end, a bidding round takes place after the cards are dealt; eldest hand begins by announcing the number of tricks s/he thinks s/he can take, e.g., "none" or "five", and the other players follow in turn.
+During play, eldest leads to the first trick and players must follow suit if able; otherwise they may trump or discard as they wish.
+The highest trump wins the trick or, if no trumps are played, the highest card of the led suit wins.
 The trick winner leads to the next trick.

-Oh!
-Well
+Oh! well

-Phillips and Westall describe "Oh!
-Well" as "one of the best round games", not only appealing to expert players, but also to beginners and youngsters because of the simplicity of its rules, which are as above with the following additional details:
+Phillips and Westall describe "oh! well" as "one of the best round games", not only appealing to expert players, but also to beginners and youngsters because of the simplicity of its rules, which are as above with the following additional details:

 If three play, the bottom card of the pack is removed and set aside face down.
 If five, six or seven play, then 2, 4 or 3 cards, respectively, are removed from the bottom of the pack.
 Otherwise the full pack is used.
-The dealer distributes the cards and turns the last, which is his, for trumps.
+The dealer distributes the cards and turns the last, which is his, for trump.
 The dealer or scribe records the bids.
 The same number of cards is dealt in each deal (⇒).

 Players score 1 point for each trick taken.
-In addition, any player who takes his bid number of tricks scores a bonus of 10 points.
+In addition, any player who achieves scores a bonus of 10 points.
 Game is 100 points.
 If played for stakes, players pay the differences in their points converted into money at the agreed rate.
 Alternatively players ante a stake to the pool and the winner takes all.